+Attracted by the beauty of Montserrat, she moved to the small Caribbean island, which inspired My Little Island (HarperCollins).
+The first of many books written and illustrated by Frané.
 A number of her paintings are part of private collections worldwide and has exhibited her work in New York, Los Angeles, Paris, and London.
-She studied at the New School for Social Research in New York City, the University of Southern California, and Ethnographic Film at UCLA in California.
+She studied at the New School for Social Research in New York, University of Southern California, and University of California Los Angeles.

 Frané speaks at festivals in Australia and overseas sharing the process of writing and illustrating books, empowering both children and adults.
 She’s presented at the Edinburgh International Writers Festival, Politics and Prose Bookstore in Washington DC, the Eric Carle Museum, Beijing Bookworm Literature Festival, Brooklyn Book Festival, Ubud Writer’s Festival in Bali, Singapore Asian Festival of Children’s Content, Bookaroo Festival in India and the Los Angeles and Bologna SCBWI Conferences.

 Frané has served on the executive committee of the Australian Society of Authors, was the Regional Advisor for the West Australian Society of Children’s Book Writer’s and Illustrators, In 2010, she received the Muriel Barwell Award for Distinguished Service to Children’s Literature, a State Ambassador for National Year of Reading and presently an Ambassador for Room to Read and Books in Homes.

 Sharing the inspiration and process behind my books: